ucla-oarc-web/WebBlocks/template/entity/header/masthead/README.md

 # Header/Masthead

+## Definition

-## Masthead the primary page header for a website.
+Masthead the primary page header for a website.
 It includes the site logo and branding elements.
-It may optionally include
-primary navigation elements.
+It may optionally include primary navigation elements.